-The TLS_KEYPW contains the password used to decrypt the key database on clients using the Tivoli Directory Server LDAP library.
-This should be a simple string without quotes.
-The password may not include the comment character ('#') and escaping of special characters with a backslash ('\') is not supported.
+If a plain text password is used, it should be a simple string without quotes.
+Plain text passwords may not include the comment character ('#') and the escaping of special characters with a backslash ('\') is not supported.
 If this option is used, /etc/ldap.conf must not be world-readable to avoid exposing the password.
 Alternately, a stash file can be used to store the password in encrypted form (see below).